 Already isolated by pain, people with fibromyalgia are unfortunately more likely to have conditions that affect their ability to use the bathroom normally.
 These include irritable bowel syndrome, irritable bladder (increased urinary urgency or frequency), and bladder pain syndrome, also known as interstitial cystitis.

-For instance, in one survey, 17.7 percent of people with fibromyalgia also had bladder pain syndrome.
-This compared with 2.6 percent of those without fibromyalgia.
 Doctors think that sometimes, disorders that cause pain in one area of the body, such as the bladder, eventually spread, triggering a system-wide condition such as fibromyalgia.

 The symptoms of bowel and bladder conditions may ebb and flow over time.
 Stress often contributes to flare-ups.
 Managing stress through regular exercise, meditation, and deep breathing can help.
 Support groups allow you to share your experiences with others who face similar challenges.